Red Fort Delhi – Residence of the Mughal Emperors

 Major structures inside the UNESCO World Heritage site of Red Fort Museum Complex today are Chawari Bazar, Lahori Gate, Chhatta Chowk, Naubat Khana, Delhi Gate, Water Gate, Diwan-i-Aam,Mumtaz Mahal, Rang Mahal, Nahr-i-Behisht, Khas Mahal, Diwan-i-Khas, Hammam, Moti Masjid (Pearl Mosque), Hira Mahal, Hayat Bakhsh Bagh & Princes’ Quarters.

 How Do I Go to Red Fort, Delhi?

-Red Fort at Delhi is situated in the heart of the city and is accessible by road.
-Hazrat Nizamuddin railway station , a major terminal station in New Delhi, is close to red Fort.
-New Delhi Railway station is another Major railway station which connects the city with the rest of the country.
-There is an International airport at New Delhi.
+Red Fort in Delhi is situated in the heart of the city and is accessible by road.
+Hazrat Nizamuddin railway station, a major terminal station in New Delhi, is close to Red Fort.
+New Delhi Railway station is another Major railway station that connects the city with the rest of the country.
+There is an International airport in New Delhi.

 The Red Fort is open from 9:30 A.M. to 4:30 P.M. on all days, except Mondays.

 Sound and Light show timings are from 6 pm on-wards (in English and Hindi).
 It is charged separately.
 It costs Rs.
 80 for adults and Rs.
 30 for children for this show.

 How much is the Entry Fees at Red Fort Delhi?

 There is an entry fee to enter this UNESCO Heritage site.
 Red fort Delhi ticket rate is INR 35 for Indian citizens.